 Mr. Bergdoll and Ms. Berke join Jury Chair Stephen Breyer, U.S. Supreme Court Justice; and distinguished members including André Corrêa do Lago, architectural critic, curator, and Brazilian Ambassador to India, Delhi, India; Kazuyo Sejima, architect, educator and 2010 Pritzker Laureate, Tokyo, Japan; Benedetta Tagliabue, architect and director of EMBT Miralles Tagliabue, Barcelona, Spain; and Wang Shu, architect, educator, and 2012 Pritzker Laureate, Hangzhou, China.
 Martha Thorne, Executive Director of the Pritzker Prize and also Dean of IE School of Architecture and Design manages the open nominations process, which accepts suggestions from architects from all over the world.

 Richard Rogers, 2007 Laureate and founder of Rogers Stirk Harbour + Partners, with offices based in London, Sydney and Shanghai; and Ratan N. Tata, Chairman of Tata Trusts, Mumbai, and recipient of the highest civilian honors in India, Padma Vibhushan and Padma Bhushan; depart the Jury, after serving five and six years, respectively.
 Ms. Thorne reflects, “It was a pleasure to count on the wisdom and solid judgement of Richard Rogers and Ratan Tata as jury members.
 We owe them a debt of gratitude for their service.”

-The 2018 Pritzker Prize was most recently awarded to Balkrishna Doshi in Toronto, Canada, and the 2019 Laureate will be announced next spring.
+The 2019 Pritzker Prize was most recently awarded to Arata Isozaki of Japan, and the 2020 Laureate will be announced next spring.